 All offer competitive rates for this area.
 Be sure to compare the different company rates, simply click on the company links below to view their rates

-California has what is called the “Birthday Rule,” which allows a current medicare supplement member to change companies without having to answer medical questions.
+The California Medicare Supplement “Birthday Rule,” allows a current medicare supplement member to change companies without having to answer medical questions.
 It’s a guaranteed issue event.

 You can also apply to any medicare supplement company in your area at anytime of the year.
 If you are outside of an open enrollment period, simply complete the application and wait for the company decision.
 Depending on your current or past health status, the company can either approve your application of deny the app.

 INNOVATIVE F – Currently Anthem, Blue Shield and Health net all have an Innovative Plan F which includes Vision and Hearing.
 Blue Shield calls theirs “F Extra.”

 If you are new to Medicare, your open-enrollment is; 6 months for medicare supplement enrollment, and 3 months for a medicare advantage and or a stand-alone Part D Rx plan.